jjhorvath/testrepo/README.md

-# testrepo
+# stat6306introdatascience
-Test repo for 3.12 Week 3 Lecture Assignment
+Files and projects for Stat 6306 Introduction to Data Science